The Good and the Bad of .NET Framework Programming

 .NET ecosystem before 2016

-The .NET comes in three flavors: .NET Framework, .NET Core, and Xamarin.
-These implementations combined are called .NET development platform.
+These implementations combined are called the .NET development platform.
 Each of them contains frameworks and libraries to build various applications.

-The .NET Framework is the first and the oldest implementation of the platform.
+The .NET Framework released back in 2002 is the first and oldest implementation of the platform.
 It includes three main application models – WPF, Windows Forms, ASP.NET Forms – and Base Class Library.